-Marlene has lived in Broomfield for 33 years and has 2 daughters and 2 granddaughters.
+Marlene has lived in Broomfield for 33 years.
+She has 2 daughters and 2 granddaughters.
 When she is not crunching numbers, you will find her in her garden, on a bike ride or camping.
 One of her gifts from God is a love of numbers and spreadsheets.
 She has been able to use this gift to help the Broomfield Farmers’ Market through 8 market seasons so far.
 She is also the bookkeeper at Holy Comforter Episcopal Church.
 She says that for her to be able to use both her love of numbers and her faith in God to advance the Kingdom of God here on earth is an amazing blessing.
 Email: email@example.com

 David Arnold, Choir Director

 David’s love of choral music began at age 10 when he began singing in the elementary school choir.
 By 16 his church choir director started training him to conduct and lead worship.

 After getting out of the Navy in ’78 he started work on a music degree with the emphasis in choral conducting.